vinayaksodar/cs-courses-notes/mit-6.002/notes.md

 The use of digital circuits to transmit signals is motivated by using an example that shows that shows how digital signals are more resistant to noise as they operate only at high and low values.
 Nand nor inverter etc are designed from a switch(mosfet) and a voltage source this is why we see nands and nors more than ands and ors as they are made from primitives.
+Nand, Nor are funtionally complete you can make all gates with just one of them And, or are not as you can't make a not gate with them.

 ## Lec 6